hongzhonglu/vivarium/README.md

    2. Then start the Kafka server in another shell tab in the same directory:

       `> bin/kafka-server-start.sh config/server.properties --override listeners=PLAINTEXT://127.0.0.1:9092`

-3. **Optional:** Start the "Lens" environment visualization server and browser window per the instructions on the [CovertLab/shepherd](https://github.com/CovertLab/shepherd) page.
-To recap:

-   1. Run the Lens visualization server in the root directory of the [CovertLab/shepherd](https://github.com/CovertLab/shepherd) repository:

-      `> lein run -m shepherd.lens`

-   2. Open a browser window onto [http://localhost:33332](http://localhost:33332)

 ### mongoDB